LaunchCodeEducation/skills-back-end-java/assignments/techjobs-oo/README.md

 jobData.add(newJob);
 ```

 Additionally, collections of classes that make up the individual properties of a `Job` object -- `Employer`, `Location`, `CoreCompetency`, `PositionType` -- are available as properties of `JobData`.
-For example, all employers are contained in property called `Employers`.
+For example, all employers are contained in a property called `Employers`.

 There are two methods that you might want to use here.
 Here they are: